xvik/slush-lib-java/README.md

 ```java
 @SuppressWarnings("PMD")
 ```

+To suppress findbugs warnings you can use [exclusion filter](http://findbugs.sourceforge.net/manual/filter.html) (gradle/config/findbugs/exclude.xml).
+Findbug does not support @SuppressWarnings, instead you can use it's own [@SuppressFBWarnings](http://findbugs.sourceforge.net/api/edu/umd/cs/findbugs/annotations/SuppressFBWarnings.html)
+(but you will have to add dependency for annotations `'com.google.code.findbugs:annotations:3.0.0'`)

 Travis is linux based build tool and so will use `gradlew` shell script.
 You need to set executable flag on it if it's not set.